 In contrast to last year, when almost all types of investments moved up together, this year has brought more volatility and a wider difference in performance.
 These are times when it becomes even more important to remain fully diversified, to participate in areas of the market that are doing well, and avoid holding too much of things that aren’t.
-In this most recent quarter, our portfolios benefitted from having a large portion allocated to US stocks (which were up) and limited exposure to emerging markets stocks (which were down).
+In this most recent quarter, our portfolios benefited from having a large portion allocated to US stocks (which were up) and limited exposure to emerging markets stocks (which were down).

 US stocks advanced in Q2, with a positive earnings momentum, and supportive economic data ultimately outshining the escalating US-China trade posturing.
 Consumer confidence remained strong and retail sales data suggested a rebound in consumption from a softer Q1.
 The unemployment rate also reached an 18-year low of 3.8%, as the labor market continues to improve.